 Hands-on identification of different types of framing systems commonly used in the construction industry.
 Topics include: the components of walls, floor systems, stair layout and ceiling layout.
 Lecture on appropriate building codes and interpretation of construction documents as they pertain to carpentry.
 Prerequisite: CON 102 or CON 107 or CON 100.
 Two lecture; four lab.
-Both fall and spring semesters.

-CON 134 • Fundamentals of Plastic Welding 3 credits
+CON 134 • Fundamentals of Plastic Welding

 Introduces theories pertaining to thermoplastics, welding techniques, plastic identification processes, fusion welding, chemical welding processes, and thermoset plastics.
 Prerequisite: ATO 116 or CON 100 or CON 107 or WLD 100 or instructor permission.
 Three lecture.
-DBN.